'Out of control' fire breaks out in Cape Town's Table Mountain National Park - KION546

 ‘Out of control’ fire breaks out in Cape Town’s Table Mountain National Park

-An “out of control” fire has broken out in Cape Town’s Table Mountain National Park on Sunday, according to South African officials, prompting the evacuation of hikers from the city’s most famous landmark.
+An “out of control” fire is burning in Cape Town’s Table Mountain National Park, damaging buildings and prompting the evacuation of hikers from the city’s most famous landmark, South African officials said Sunday.

+Two firefighters were injured and admitted to the hospital and nine structures were destroyed in the blaze, Jermaine Carelse, spokesperson for the Cape Town Fire and Rescue Services, told CNN in an email on Sunday.

+Around 200 firefighters have been dispatched to battle the massive blaze, Carelse said, adding that they will work throughout the night to contain the fire and work on the fire line.

-More than 120 firefighters are battling the massive blaze, and four helicopters have been deployed to help with the efforts, according to a media release shared by a Twitter account associated with the park.
+Four helicopters were also deployed to help with the efforts, according to a tweet from an account associated with the park.

 “The fire created its own wind that further increased the rate of spread.
-The excessive amount of smoke and related updrafts made it impossible for the aerial support to slow the rate of spread,” the park added.
+The excessive amount of smoke and related updrafts made it impossible for the aerial support to slow the rate of spread,” according to a tweet from the South African National Parks Table Mountain National Park account.

 The statement said the Rhodes Memorial Restaurant had burnt down and “the fire has also spread to the veld above the University of Cape Town upper campus.”